jlpteaching/learning_gem5/modules/using gem5/_posts/2020-08-01-getting-started.md

 ---
-title: Getting started with gem5
+title: "Getting started with gem5"
 ---

 This page is about getting started with gem5.